softwareunderground/52things/chapters/Niccoli_1.md

 s_sigm = np.zeros(256)
 ```

-The shape of the sigmoid is controlled by the equation in line 02 using two parameters: c, the position of the central ramp, and w, its width (which in turn determines the contrast); x is the sample number, defined in line 04 prior to calling the function.
+The shape of the sigmoid is controlled by the equation in line 02 using two parameters: `c`, the position of the central ramp, and `w`, its width (which in turn determines the contrast); `x` is the sample number, defined in line 04 prior to calling the function.
 The resulting curve is normalized in line 03 to the range 0-1 (Lightness range for Matplotlib colourmaps).
 The function is called in line 05 to create a 256x1 Lightness array.
 The commands in lines 06 and 07 create two 256x1 arrays of zeros for Hue and Saturation.

-The Jupyter notebook Sigmoid_function_experiments.ipynb dmonstrate the effects of varying the parameters c and w in different ways, and is available at https://github.com/mycarta/Sigmoid_app/blob/master/Sigmoid_function_experiments.ipynb.
+The Jupyter notebook Sigmoid_function_experiments.ipynb demonstrate the effects of varying the parameters `c` and `w` in different ways, and is available at https://github.com/mycarta/Sigmoid_app/blob/master/Sigmoid_function_experiments.ipynb.

 The full app prototype, built using the interactive tools from the IpyWidgets module, is available in the Jupyter notebook Sigmoid_app_static_new.ipynb (https://github.com/mycarta/Sigmoid_app/blob/master/Sigmoid_app_static_new.ipynb).
-A screen capture is shown in Figure 1 (notice that in this notebook, the parameter c is held fixed at a value of 5).
+A screen capture is shown in Figure 1 (notice that in this notebook, the parameter `c` is held fixed at a value of 5).

 _Figure 1 – Sigmoid gray scale app prototype._
 (https://github.com/mycarta/52things/blob/master/figures/Niccoli_1_Figure1.png)